cncf/toc/PRINCIPLES.md

 This means that the CNCF is not promoting a single, monolithic stack of technologies.

+CNCF projects may have dependencies on other open source projects, which may be outside the CNCF.
+Widely-used dependencies are preferred; pluggable dependencies fit well with our principles but are not essential.  _Examples: Kubernetes' dependency on etcd, which was not a CNCF project at the time Kubernetes was brought into the CNCF; CNI, which enables pluggable networking dependencies._

 The CNCF is a badge of quality and velocity.
 CNCF projects should be on a path to being tools that users can trust, broadly work together, and that meet other cloud native criteria.
 But the CNCF badge does not mean “this is the standard tool”.

 - Overlapping projects are ok, especially where they make significantly different design tradeoffs